 Defined as a public violent disturbance, a riot is a criminal offence in the State of NSW.
 Found under section 93B of the Crimes Act 1900 NSW, a riot is when you have 12 or more who are present together, use or threaten unlawful violence for a common purpose and their conduct as a whole would cause a reasonable person at the scene to fear for his or her personal safety.
 A common example of a riot is ferocious protests that intensify into physical violence.

-Should you or someone you know be facing charges in relation to riot and public violence, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders, to schedule a FREE and confidential consultation.
+Should you or someone you know be facing charges in relation to riot and public violence, it is advised to seek legal representation immediately, Contact Benjamin Leonardo – The Defenders, to schedule a confidential consultation.

 Criminal charges in relation to riots are taken very seriously as seen in section 93B of the Crimes Act 1900 NSW.
 The act states that any one who is found guilty of the offence should be liable to a maximum penalty of imprisonment for 15 years.
 However, this maximum penalty only applies if the defendant is convicted in the District Court.
 The maximum penalty enforced in the Local Court is 2 years imprisonment.